mfurnival-star/scene-designer/SCENE_DESIGNER_MANIFESTO.md

 - No cross-file globals except for the `AppState` singleton.
 - All cross-module usage is via ES module imports/exports.
 - Modules must never mutate another module’s state directly—use exported APIs or event subscriptions.
+- **All imports must correspond to real exports in the source file.
+If not, fix the import or the export.**

 ---